-Figure 3.1: Use of natural language processing
+Figure 2.1: Use of natural language processing

-where machines are already able to translate texts from one language to another with fair amount of correctness.
+Machine translation is a rapidly emerging field where machines are able to translate texts from one language to another with fair amount of correctness.
 Another emerging application area is automated customer service where a computer software can interact with customers to serve their queries or complaints.

-3.2.3 Immersive Experiences
+2.2.3 Immersive Experiences

 With the three-dimensional (3D) videography, the joy of watching movies in theatres has reached to a new level.
 Video games are also being developed to provide immersive experiences to the player.
 Immersive experiences allow us to visualise, feel and react by stimulating our senses.
 It enhances our interaction and involvement, making them more realistic and engaging.
-Immersive experiences have been used in the field of training, such as driving simulators (Figure 3.2), flight simulator and so on.
+Immersive experiences have been used in the field of training, such as driving simulators (Figure 2.2), flight simulator and so on.
 Immersive experience can be achieved using virtual reality and augmented reality.